rahul9852-dot/Covid-Tracker/README.md

 ## **Pandemic Data Analysis and Visualization Tool**

+- 🌐 **Offline Experience:** Enhanced with Progressive Web App (PWA) functionality for seamless use, even when offline.

 - 🌍 **Comprehensive Data:** Real-time tracking of global COVID-19 cases, recoveries, deaths, and new cases.

 - 📊 **Visual Insights:** Engage users with dynamic charts, graphs, and an intuitive world map.